CVE-2025-30397

 Overview

-CVE-2025-30397 is a memory corruption vulnerability in Microsoft Scripting Engine discovered in May 2025.
-The vulnerability allows an unauthorized attacker to execute code over a network when users are running Microsoft Edge in Internet Explorer mode.
-This type of confusion vulnerability was actively exploited in the wild as a zero-day before patches were released (NVD, Tenable Blog).
+CVE-2025-30397 is a type confusion vulnerability in the Microsoft Scripting Engine discovered in May 2025.
+This vulnerability allows an unauthorized attacker to execute code over a network through access of resource using incompatible type.
+The vulnerability affects Microsoft Windows systems that use Edge in Internet Explorer Mode (NVD, Rapid7 Blog).

 Technical details